GEDmatch: Getting Started

 The genetic genealogy community has a crush.
 A big one.
 Everyone is talking about it.
 “It has such great features.” says one.
 “It has a chromosome browser!” exclaims another.
 “It’s FREE!” they all shout.

-The more important match list does allow you to see genetic cousins who have tested at other companies.
-Of course, only those who have downloaded their results and entered them into Gedmatch will show up on your list.
-This means Gedmatch has the potential to expand your pool of genetic cousins, increasing your chances of finding someone to help you track down that missing ancestor.
+The more important match list allows you to see genetic cousins who have tested at other companies and who have entered their results into GEDmatch.
+This means GEDmatch has the potential to expand your pool of genetic cousins, increasing your chances of finding someone to help you track down that missing ancestor.